 The NAV per unit is calculated at 4:00 p.m.
-(Eastern time) on each valuation date by dividing net asset value attributable to each series by the number of units outstanding for the corresponding series.
+(Eastern time) on each valuation date by dividing the NAV attributable to each series by the number of units outstanding for the corresponding series.
 The "valuation date" means (i) the last business day in each calendar month; (ii) such other business days on which the Manager calculates or has to calculate the NAV; (iii) such other business days on which the Manager determines that the NAV is required to be calculated for any purpose; and (iv) December 31 of each year.

-December 31, 2021 and 2020 (In thousands of Canadian dollars, except per unit amounts)
+December 31, 2022 and 2021 (In thousands of Canadian dollars, except per unit amounts)

-Increase (decrease) in net assets attributable to holders of redeemable units per series, per unit
+Increase in net assets attributable to holders of redeemable units per series, per unit

-The increase (decrease) in net assets attributable to holders of redeemable units per series, per unit reported in the statement of comprehensive income is calculated as the increase (decrease) in net assets attributable to holders of redeemable units divided by the weighted average number of units outstanding during the year.
+The increase in net assets attributable to holders of redeemable units per series, per unit reported in the statement of comprehensive income is calculated as the increase in net assets attributable to holders of redeemable units divided by the weighted average number of units outstanding during the year.